percussion/PSOToolkit/readme.txt

 Otherwise, to manually install, you must have Java 1.5 and Apache Ant properly installed.
 The RHYTHMYX_HOME environment variable must point at your Rhythmyx 6.5 installation.

-Manually remove (and backup) any previous PSOToolkit6 JARS from the /Rhythmyx/AppServer/Server/rx/deploy/rxapp.ear/rxapp.war/WEB-INF/lib folder PSCToolkit5.jar may be left in place if your installation uses it.

 Type the command: